ukroi/ejoi-regulations/regulations.md

 * Members of the GA, IC, ISC, ITC and Organizing Committee have the right to address the GA with the permission of the Chair;
 * After being ratified by IC, at the first practical opportunity the decisions must be made available on the EJOI web site.

+3.1.8.
+Contestants from member countries that do not organize a national selection process shall be admitted to EJOI as official contestants.
+However, delegations from such countries shall not be entitled to vote in the General Assembly meetings.

 3.2.
 International Committee (IC)

 3.2.1.
 The International Committee is a long-term standing committee.
 It consists of 9 voting members, all from different Participating Countries, plus a non-voting Secretary and Treasurer: